 Note the different versions of the letter ' G ' used and how they are combined with the vowel.
 These examples in Table 16 show the letter ' I ' following a ' G ' and ' H ' changing the Vowel Harmony of that syllable to feminine.
 Both these words use masculine letters otherwise.
 The next two examples in Table 17 show how the letter ' Ng ' combines with both versions of the letter ' G '.

 The following two examples in Table 18 show the Leash form of the letter ' A ' at the end of a word when not following a Bow.
 Note the different versions of the letters ' N ' and ' Kh ' used when followed by this version of the letter ' A '.
 The two examples in Table 19 show both forms of the letter ' A ' at the end of a word.

 Note how these words are otherwise spelled the same.
 There is no general rule for knowing which version of the letter ' A ' or ' E ' to use in a final position but there are some guidelines to help.

-The observations I want to describe cannot be seen as Chinese loanwords within the Mongolian language.
+see url The observations I want to describe cannot be seen as Chinese loanwords within the Mongolian language.
 My understanding of loanwords is that such terms have been transferred within the respective linguistic usage such a long time ago that they have become part of the lexicon and can be found in common dictionaries.
 Diglossia in Inner Mongolia Even though Chinese and Mongolian both are official languages their functional use differs significantly.
 Tabulation on Nationalities of Population Census of China.